 2. The fact that the U.S. won the war negates the usual Conservative flag-wavers’ argument that you’re “rooting against our own apple-cheeked armed forces” if you think America was wrong in the conflict.

-3. The strong public opposition to the war by politicians and military men who later went on to serve in World War One should show the 1960’s generation that just because you oppose one war your country is involved in it does NOT mean you have to spend eternity pretending that in all subsequent wars your country is automatically wrong and that the forces opposing your country are automatically right.
+3. The strong public opposition to the war by politicians and military men who later went on to serve in World War One should show the bizarre 1960s generation of leftists that just because you oppose one war your country is involved in it does NOT mean you have to spend eternity pretending that in all subsequent wars your country is automatically wrong and that the forces opposing your country are automatically right.

-4. The fact that the U.S. presence in the Philippines has been over for nearly two decades means heated arguments over whether or not to “pull the troops out” can be avoided.
+4. The fact that the U.S. presence in the Philippines has been over for nearly two decades means heated arguments over whether or not to “pull out the troops” can be avoided.

 It would take a minimum of 3 or 4 thousand words to do justice to all the elements of this war with Philippine Nationalists who wanted the U.S. out ( and I’m 100% with them on that in this war’s case).
 The military players on the American side ranged from old and creeky Civil War officers to a generation of fighting men who would go on to make bigger names for themselves in World War One.
 Arthur MacArthur, the father of Douglas MacArthur, served in the war and on the Philippine side the Aguinaldo and Aquino families would be well- represented.